cosminseceleanu/tutorials/elastic-apm-java/docs/index.md

 3. Deploy Elastic APM, Elasticsearch and Kibana as docker containers
 4. Use Kibana APM dashboard to monitor Spring Boot application

-To complete of this tutorial, I assume you have installed Maven, Docker and docker-compose.
+To be able to complete this tutorial, I assume you have installed Maven, Docker and docker-compose.
 If you don't have it already, follow the official instructions.
 This article assumes that the Docker runs natively and the containers are accessible through localhost.

 ## Architecture